danjac/radiofeed-app/README.md

 A `Makefile` has been provided to help with setting up your local development environment:

-* `make build`: download and install front and backend dependencies
+* `make install`: download and install front and backend dependencies
 * `make db`: run migrations and load sample fixtures
 * `make test`: run unit tests
 * `make update`: update all dependencies to latest available versions